 If you can pre-test your application with a small inexpensive unit, even better.
 (Make sure it is a real ultrasonic machine).
 I am often asked if I know where a unit can be borrowed – not likely.
 Once people have their machine set up and things running smoothly, the last thing they want is to risk cross contamination.

 We do have a small unit that has really good power, and I often recommend it for application testing.
-The Gemoro 2.6 has a lot of ultrasonic power for the tank size, and it’s out least expensive unit that includes heat.
+The Gemoro 2.6 has a lot of power for its size and it’s out least expensive unit that includes heat.

 Best bet – email me with your application info and I’ll tell you what I think.
 I can pretty much tell you if your application will work – seen them all at this point.